AdobeDocs/journey-optimizer.en/help/using/content-management/generative-web.md

 >[!TAB Web page full generation]

-In the following example, we will leverage the AI assistant to refine an existing email, customizing it for a special event.
+In the following example, we will leverage the AI Assistant for Content Accelerator to refine an existing email, customizing it for a special event.

 1. After creating and configuring your email delivery, click **[!UICONTROL Edit content]**.